Readable outline — open in a web browser (Safari/Chrome) for the interactive map.

 The bulk of the regime — the 11 Key Obligations (POPCON ExTRAS ADD) governing collection, care of data, and individual autonomy.
 Accountability underpins them: a proactive, risk-based approach, not a checklist.

 Apply to marketing messages (voice, SMS, fax) to Singapore numbers.
 Organisations must check the DNC Registry before sending, identify the sender, and are barred from dictionary attacks / address-harvesting software.
+A registry check is valid for up to 21 days before the message is sent.

 Enforced by the Personal Data Protection Commission (PDPC).
 Options range from advisory notices to accepting voluntary undertakings for remediation.